Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 REAP Placement

 The property is officially placed into REAP.
-Tenants are notified to redirect rent payments to the city escrow account.
-The financial impact begins immediately.
+Tenants are notified to redirect rent payments to a city-controlled escrow account, and the financial impact begins immediately.

 What Happens When a Property Enters REAP

-REAP affects how a property operates both financially and operationally.
-The process follows a general sequence, though timelines and specifics can vary by property.
-Understanding the steps can help owners prepare and respond more effectively.
+REAP changes how a property operates both financially and operationally.
+While each situation can vary, the process typically follows a structured sequence.
+Understanding these steps can help property owners prepare, respond more effectively, and make informed decisions.

 1